mcharipar/SnowFlake_Upload/README.md

 ![](Images/Dashboard2.png)

 Possiible Extras
-- [ ] Do statistical analysis comparing actualy number of calls to forecasted, using updated 2021 data
+- [ ] Do statistical analysis comparing actual number of calls to forecasted, using updated 2021 data
 - [ ] ?Forecast Level 2 codes?
 - [ ] Make another page in the dashboard using outside data to promote further awareness to mental health